vyom18/Mariner/README.md

 To run Mariner, you must create a token.
 The GitHub token must be a valid personal access token.
 It does not require any permissions beyond the default, so when you create it you can leave all the boxes unchecked.
 Be careful not to share your token with anyone.
-If it gets exposed, revoke it and create a replacement.
+If it gets exposed, revoke it and create a replacement and it can create a problem.
 See <https://github.com/settings/tokens/new> for how to create a token.

 ### More details (possibly outdated)

 Mariner can be called from Javascript or from Typescript.
-You can see an example here:
+You can see an example here and also explore it:
 <https://github.com/indeedeng/Mariner/blob/master/examples/runOldCode.ts>

-Mariner is in transition from the old way of accessing GitHub data (REST) to the new way (GraphQL)
+Mariner is in transition from the old way of accessing GitHub data (REST) to the new way (GraphQL).It just evolving change from generation/technology

 To invoke mariner using the new GraphQL code, Invoke the finder(), passing the appropiate parameters in finder.findIssues() you can see an example here: